pranith-rao/Interesting_Apps/React-Todo/README.md

 # React Todo App
 Simple todo app built completely using React.
-In this you can add, make as completed and delete your tasks.
-Used the Vite build too for this project and made it responsive using react bootstrap.
+In this you can add, mark as completed and delete your tasks.
+Used the Vite build tool for this project and made it responsive using react bootstrap.

 ## Steps to run the application
 1. Clone this repo into your local machine and open it using VS code or anyother editor of your choice.